kareemhamdy100/WeatherApi-task/README.md

 - **Getting from Cache:** The cache retrieval depends on the location.
 If the location is within a radius of 10 km and the time is within 10 minutes, the cache hit occurs; otherwise, it's a cache miss.

 To enhance this cache, consideration could be given to using an external in-memory database and employing more efficient data structures.

+## Note:
+we should move the api key and all settings to be in .env file